-The City of Kalamunda Bicycle Plan identifies Canning Road and Railway Road as Strategic routes which "provide safe and direct connections between Principal Routes and major trip generators such as shopping centres, industrial areas or major health, education, sporting and civic facilities" (City of Kalamunda 2017).
+The City of Kalamunda Bicycle Plan identifies Canning Road and Railway Road as Strategic routes which "provide safe and direct connections between Principal Routes and major trip generators such as shopping centres, industrial areas or major improved on-road facilities, including: health, education, sporting and civic facilities" (City of Kalamunda 2017).
 The Plan also defines Central Road and Headingly Street as a Safe Active Streets which are lower order, lower speed (<30km/h) routes where cyclists and vehicles share the street pavement.